Eventual-Inc/Daft/docs/source/user_guide/basic_concepts/expressions.rst

 Using the Truncate Function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `truncate` function can be used to truncate dates to a specific time unit.
-This can be useful when you want to group or round dates to the nearest week, month, etc.
+The `truncate` function can be used to truncate timestamps to a specific time unit.
+For example, you can use it to truncate timestamps to the nearest day
 .. code:: python

     import pandas as pd